The Complexity of Probabilistic Lobbying: Approximability

 \subsection{Polynomial-Time Approximation Schemes}

-Those problems for which we obtained $\FPT$ results in the case of issue weights actually enjoy a polynomial-time approximation scheme (PTAS).\footnote{A polynomial-time approximation scheme is an algorithm that for each pair $(x,\epsilon)$, where $x$ is an instance of an optimization problem and $\epsilon > 0$ is a rational constant, runs in time polynomial in $|x|$ and outputs an approximate solution for $x$ within a factor of~$\epsilon$.} The proof of Theorem~\ref{thm-issueweighted-FPT} can be easily turned into proving a PTAS, since that result was obtained by transferring pseudo-polynomial time algorithms.
+Those problems for which we obtained $\FPT$ results in the case of issue weights actually enjoy a polynomial-time approximation scheme (PTAS) when viewed as minimization problems.\footnote{A polynomial-time approximation scheme is an algorithm that for each pair $(x,\epsilon)$, where $x$ is an instance of an optimization problem and $\epsilon > 0$ is a rational constant, runs in time polynomial in $|x|$ (for each fixed value of $\epsilon$) and outputs an approximate solution for $x$ within a factor of~$1+\epsilon$.} The proof of Theorem~\ref{thm-issueweighted-FPT} yields a {PTAS}.
+That result was obtained by transferring pseudo-polynomial time algorithms: For each fixed value of the parameter (the budget $B$ or the objective~$O$), we obtain a polynomial-time algorithm for the decision problem, which can be used to approximate the minimization problem.